 The recent financial crisis highlighted a severe lack of transparency in the OTCD markets.
-The lack of available data during the crisis hindered authorities' ability to effectively carry out their mandates and interfered with the assessment of risks resulting from the build-up of unsustainable exposures, which ultimately led to the collapse or near collapse of some major financial institutions.
+The lack of available data during the crisis hindered authorities in effectively carrying out their mandates.
+It also interfered with the assessment of risks resulting from the build-up of unsustainable exposures, which ultimately led to the collapse or near-collapse of some major financial institutions.
 Increased transparency may improve the stability of these markets by enhancing the ability of authorities to monitor and detect risks.